RBI may go for 50 bps jumbo rate cut to counter uncertainty: SBI report

-New Delhi: A new SBI report on Monday projected a mega 50-basis point rate cut in June’s RBI MPC policy, saying that a large rate cut could reinvigorate a credit cycle and act as a counterbalance to uncertainty.
+New Delhi, June 2 (IANS) A new SBI report on Monday projected a mega 50-basis point rate cut in June’s RBI MPC policy, saying that a large rate cut could reinvigorate a credit cycle and act as a counterbalance to uncertainty.

 The cumulative rate cut over the cycle could be 100 basis points, said Dr Soumya Kanti Ghosh, Group Chief Economic Adviser, SBI.